 June 13 – 16, 2018

 ThinkTank is a biennial event that includes facilitated discussions and intensive workshop forums that are designed to improve teaching at the college level.
 We bring together emerging educators, master educators, and administrators from around the country to expand the theory and improve the practice of teaching art in the 21st century.
-ITI also provides an Emerging Educator Fellowship that you can apply for here.
-All Fellowship Applicants must also complete the ThinkTank Application to be eligible.
+ITI also provides an Emerging Educator Fellowship, however that awards cycle has closed for the upcoming TT10.

 The registration fee for TT10 will be $350.
 This fee will cover all event costs and some meals, participants will need to arrange for transportation and lodging.